JethroTiago/JethroTiago/README.md

 - 👽 Hi, I’m @JethroTiago, a Front-End developer;
 - 👀 I’m interested in web/software development and all technologies;
 - 👨🏻‍💻 I’m looking to collaborate in Front-End projects;
-- 💻 I'm currently learning React;
+- 💻 I'm currently learning React and NextJs;
 - 🎮 And I also love games, anime, movies and series...
 - 📧 How to reach me?
 You can send an email to: jethrotiago@hotmail.com